 Though my partner and I share a pleasant and loving relationship, I still feel he doesn’t love me passionately like I do him.
 It feels like one-sided love.
 What do I do to change this?

 Desires make us blind.
-A mad pursuit of endless desires makes one oblivious to what’s already there to be enjoyed.
+The mad pursuit of endless desires makes one oblivious to what’s already there to be enjoyed.
 If your partner treats you with respect, care, and looks after you well, this is not one-sided love.
 It is mere desire.
 Desires keep you busy, they keep you on your toes, and above all, they make everything you already have appear small and lacking.

 Your partner loves you but the desire to have more or something else from him or her will make you feel incomplete in the present.
 The desire to have more becomes a great barrier to enjoying the present moment.